Digu62/Financial-Spreadsheet/README.md

 - [ ] Make a filter with click selection to payments and amnesties.
 - [ ] Insert column in loans to inform remaining debt amount.
 - [ ] Resolve  autofit problem in columns
+- [ ] Find solution to better filter visualization data.
+(The operations don't work if exists a filter in bank data.)

 ## Author
 <table>